GeertsManon/organellarMetagenomics/README.md

 # organellarMetagenomics

-A comprehensive bioinformatic toolkit for extracting and analyzing complete organellar genomes from metagenomic datasets.
+A bioinformatic toolkit for extracting and analyzing complete organellar genomes from metagenomic datasets.
 This workflow enables the recovery of high-quality mitochondrial and plastid genomes from environmental DNA, revealing hidden eukaryotic diversity that traditional metagenomic approaches often miss.

 ## Key Features

 - Targeted _de novo_ assembly of organellar sequences from complex metagenomic data
 - Improved assembly using a graph-based approach for resolving organellar genome structures
-- Robust quality assessment and validation protocols
+- Quality assessment of assembly and manual disentanglement of assembly graphs
 - Support for both high and low abundance taxa
 - Taxonomic identification through multi-faceted analysis